 BSIF's share price may be reflecting broader macroeconomic conditions and negative sentiment surrounding UK companies and renewable energy infrastructure in particular As has been exhaustively documented, the renewable energy sector has been a victim of the rapid rise in global interest rates that began back in 2022.
-At its peak, risk-free returns from government debt climbed above 5%, impacting on the appeal of renewable energy assets, which had traditionally boasted significant yield premiums.
+At its peak, risk-free returns (essentially the rate earned on secured bank deposits or government debt) climbed above 5%, impacting negatively on the appeal of renewable energy assets, which had traditionally boasted significantly higher yields.
 Compounding the issue was the rise in discount rates and financing costs, which weighed on the ability to drive capital returns.
-These dynamics have added to the pain caused by the general underperformance of the entire UK equity market, which has suffered from slowing growth, stubborn inflation, and a lame duck government.
+These dynamics have added to the pain caused by the general underperformance of the entire UK equity market, which has suffered from slowing growth, stubborn inflation, and a lame duck government (exemplified by the 'mini budget' debacle).
 This led to suggestions that the economy may be staring down the barrel of stagflation, which would be close to the worst-case scenario for the Bank of England.